Funnel of Love: Release and reception

-"Funnel of Love" was released as B-side of the "Right or Wrong" single in April 1961.
+"Funnel of Love" was released in April 1961 as the B-side to "Right or Wrong".
 The songs were released on Capitol Records, and later anthologized by Omnivore Recordings as part of The Best of the Classic Capitol Singles.
-The A-side became Jackson's second top-ten entry on the Billboard Hot Country and Western Sides chart, peaking at number nine.
-It also became her second top-forty single on the Billboard Hot 100, reaching number twenty-nine.
+The A-side became Jackson's second top-10 entry on the US Billboard Hot Country and Western Sides chart, peaking at number nine.
+It also became her second top-40 single on the US Hot 100, reaching number 29.
 "Funnel of Love", however, failed to enter any Billboard charts.

 "Funnel of Love" was never released via an album during Jackson's time at Capitol Records.
 The song went unreleased on an album until Bear Family Records released the Jackson box set Right or Wrong in 1992.
 "Funnel of Love" was then released onto various compilations during the 1990s and 2000s.
 The song has since received vast critical acclaim from multiple music critics.
 Adam Gold of Rolling Stone called Jackson's song a "greasy classic" and Tim Sendra of AllMusic explained that although "Funnel of Love" is not associated with the "girl group" sound of the 1960s, it "adds historical interest" and is "really quite good too".
 Chris Parker of Philadelphia Weekly stated that "Funnel of Love" was one of his favorite songs by Jackson.

 Legacy

 With the renewal of interest in Jackson's career since the 1990s, "Funnel of Love" has become a favorite of Wanda Jackson fans.
 Many were surprised that the B-side did not become more successful.
 It has since been covered by various musical artists, including Rosie Flores.
 In 2001, foreign music group Velvetone released a single version of "Funnel of Love", featuring Jackson herself.
 Jackson revisited "Funnel of Love" on her 2003 studio album, Heart Trouble.
 The new version featured the punk rock band The Cramps as guest performers.

 "Funnel of Love" has also served as an inspiration for new musical artists, most notably British soul artist Adele.
 According to Jackson, Adele mentioned to her that if she had not heard "Funnel of Love", then her 2010 single "Rolling in the Deep" may have never existed.
 In 2010, Adele explained how Jackson's music affected her, "I got addicted to this Wanda Jackson hits album," says the singer.
 "She's so cheeky and so raunchy.
 She's kind of like the female Elvis: really sexual, not afraid to embarrass herself."
 Adele's interest in her music led to a stint as Jackson serving as her opening act in Britain between 2011 and 2012.
-Jim Jarmusch used a version of the song, performed by his own band SQÜRL and featuring Madeline Follin of Cults on vocals, to open his 2013 film Only Lovers Left Alive.
+American singer, Cyndi Lauper, covered "Funnel of Love" as part of her 2016 album of country cover tunes called Detour.
+It was subsequently released as a single that year with a corresponding music video that was filmed at a restaurant in Pioneertown, California.
+Lauper recorded the song because she considered Jackson a considerable influence on her career.